jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 ## 2 Topological wildcarding

-Vida Nova nodes are organised in an inheritance hierarchy beginning with `Node`, from which certain intermediates like `Statement` and `Type` are derived, and then the final nodes are derived from the intermediates.
-In many cases there are multiple levels of intermediates between `Node` and the final node type, and multiple inheritance is allowed (with virtual inheritance).
-This hierarchy is best understood as a Euler diagram, where subclass is synonymous with subset.
+Vida Nova nodes are organised in a hierarchy of _categories_ beginning with `Node`, from which certain intermediate categoriess like `Statement` and `Type` are derived, and then the final nodes are derived from the intermediates.
+In many cases there are multiple levels of intermediate categories between `Node` and the final node type, and multiple inheritance is allowed.
+This hierarchy is best understood as a Euler diagram, where subcategory is synonymous with subset.

 The trees for programs are only allowed to consist of final nodes.
 So `Node` and the intermediates are not allowed in program trees.
 They are allowed, however, in search and replace patterns as long as they would not end up in the output of the search and replace transformation.